hpssjellis/google-should-make-tensorflowTinyJS/README.md

 <details  class="myDetails" closed> <summary>Script</summary>

+In conclusion, let’s work together to make rtLite and TensorflowJS function seamlessly in the browser.
+We can do this.
+With the strength of the community, the future of machine learning at the edge is bright and full of possibilities.

 Developing TensorFlowTinyJS for local use on microcontrollers could democratize ML, making it accessible and practical for a wide range of people and applications.
 While there are challenges, the benefits of local execution, data security, Javascript simpicity and offline capability make it a compelling endeavor.
 The anticipated growth in ML-capable microcontrollers underscores the importance of such a development.

 </details>